Step 1: Download a streaming service

 Step 2: Optimize Stream Settings for Behance

-- Change your Keyframe Interval to 2.
-The default is 0.
+📢 IMPORTANT: Change your Keyframe Interval to 2.
+By default it is set to 0.

 Step 3: Add Sources To Stream